-Big step—or stumble—for US health care law TuesdaySeptember 30th, 2013 by Ivan Couronne in Health /
+Big step—or stumble—for US health care law TuesdaySeptember 30, 2013 by Ivan Couronne in Medicine & Health / Health

 Millions of uninsured and low-income Americans will sign on to subsidized health coverage beginning Tuesday in a revolutionary system that is still working out technical kinks—and confronting heaps of political pushback.